physimals/hcp-asl/README.md

 # ASL Pipeline for the Human Connectome Project
-This repository contains the ASL processing pipeline scripts for the Human Connectome Project
+This repository contains the ASL processing pipeline scripts for the Human Connectome Project.

-Prerequisites:
-- Prerequisites of the HCP Pipelines: https://github.com/Washington-University/HCPpipelines/wiki/Installation-and-Usage-Instructions

 ## Contents
 -----
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)